alesssia/short_intro_stats/short_intro_stats_Day2.md

 - We use statistics to estimate parameters (point estimates)
 - Interval estimates (CI and/or ME) should be communicated along with the point estimates
-- The sample size influences the size of the CI
+- Sample size influences the width of CIs
-- Sampling distributions tend to show a normal distribution if the sample size is large enough (CLT)
+- The Central Limit Theorem states that sampling distributions tend toward a normal distribution for large samples, and it provides formulas for calculating confidence intervals
-- We can take advantage of the CLT to calculate interval estimates (CI)
+- A 95% confidence interval results from a procedure that, in 95% of cases, contains the true population value.
-- For small sample size, the sampling distribution is approximated to a Student's $\mathcal{t}$
+- For small samples, the sampling distribution is approximated by the Student’s t distribution.
-- 95% confidence intervals tell us the the true value has 95% probability of being inside the given range

 </div>